Pregnancy brings a natural shift in how the body feels and moves.

 When these elements are in place, Pilates can provide a steady and supportive approach to staying active.

 As with any form of movement during pregnancy, it’s important to seek guidance from your healthcare provider where needed.
+If you’re looking for Prenatal or Postnatal Pilates in Dublin, you can find more details here at the link below.

 How the Body Changes During Pregnancy